raivo-otus/alt-bayes/multi_group_alt-bayes.md

 interpretation is more intuitive.
 The probabilities can also be computed over the highest density interval’s (HDI) or 95% CI’s.
 Here we have used the full posterior distributions.

+Effect size’s are standardized and 95% CI’s are reported.

 # 3. Classical approachs to multi-group testing